 The ICS operates an Imperial College-compliant system of six-monthly confidential reports for students to complete, which will not be seen by their supervisors.
 These will be requested by the PTC in January and July, and are for students to complete if they wish to.
-These reports are accessible throughout the year via the LMS Intranet or from the PTC at any time.
+These reports are accessible throughout the year via the LMS Intranet at any time.